tranqv/GCOM-2021-0117/README.md

       main_ex03a.ipynb
       main_ex03b.ipynb

-  Click to choose a file.
-Move to the new tab, click _Kernel_ and _Restart & Run All_ to execute the program.
+  Click to choose a file, move to the new tab, click on _Kernel_ and _Restart & Run All_ to execute the program.

   ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
   **Hint:** We should run **main.ipynb** firstly to check if the codes works properly.
 After opening this file in a new tab,